ioer-dresden/carto-lab-docker/docs/concept.md

 See our Showcase: [Reproducible Science in Action](notebooks.md).

-## Closing the Loop: From Publication to New Research
+## From Publication to New Research

 These three pillars combine to create a cyclical RDM workflow.
 The goal is not just to publish a static result, but to create a living document that serves as the starting point for the next wave of research.